Ulrich-stack/newsletter-sign-up/README.md

-A newsletter sign up from frontend mentor
+A newsletter sign up from frontendmentor